-NOTE: Combustion analyzers measure the combustion efficiency.
+NOTE: Combustion analyzers measure the combustion and heat exchanger efficiency.
 This is NOT the same as the AFUE indicated by the manufacturer.
 The AFUE is derived through an extensive process, and includes many additional parameters such as start-up and shut-down losses and shell losses as an example.